Programming and procedural support to the Senate and the legislative process

 Processing of questions on notice and petitions

-Secretariat support to the Appropriations and Staffing Committee
+Secretariat support to the Appropriations, Staffing and Security Committee

-With a general election occurring on 7 September 2013, the Senate did not meet in 2013–14 until mid-November and so sat on fewer days compared with recent non-election years.
-Nevertheless, the Table Office provided support for the Senate on each of its 37 sitting days and achieved performance results as outlined in the above table.
-In addition to providing these support services on sitting days, the office also prepared for both the Opening of Parliament on 12 November 2013 and for the new Senate commencing in July 2014.
+The Table Office provided support for the Senate on each of its 65 sitting days and achieved performance results as outlined in the above table.
 During the year, a number of information management and publishing projects progressed or were completed, and new staff members joined the team.

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
-This presents an ongoing opportunity to receive and respond to feedback about the services provided by the office, and that feedback continues to be generally positive, although teething problems with new technology led to a level of dissatisfaction with some services.
+This presents an ongoing opportunity to receive and respond to feedback about the services provided by the office, and that feedback continues to be positive, although problems with new technology remained, causing concern at times.

 Programming and procedural support

-The Table Office provided support for the operation of the Senate by providing procedural advice to senators, preparing procedural scripts for use in the chamber (850 in 2013–14) and by providing a broadcast captioning service for Senate proceedings.
+The Table Office supported the operation of the Senate by providing procedural and programming advice to senators, preparing procedural scripts for use in the chamber (1760 in 2014–15) and providing a broadcast captioning service of Senate proceedings.

 The Order of Business (the program for each day's sitting) was prepared in draft to assist senators (and whips, especially) and published as a final edition prior to each sitting.

-The office prepares the formal messages by which the two Houses communicate on legislative and other activity.
-In 2013–14, 136 messages were prepared, of which 97 related to the passage of bills.
+The office also prepared the formal messages by which the two Houses communicate on legislative and other activity.
+In 2014–15, 161 messages were prepared, of which 135 related to the passage of bills.

-The chart in figure 6 reflects the level of legislative activity in recent years, including the two most recent election years.
+The chart in figure 6 reflects the level of legislative activity in recent years.

 Figure 6 Senate legislative activity

-These documents and statistics were consistently produced in accordance with agreed timeframes, noting, however, that technical difficulties at times during the June sitting periods caused intermittent delays in publishing real-time information on the Dynamic Red.
+These documents and statistics were consistently produced in accordance with agreed timeframes, although technical difficulties at times caused intermittent delays in publishing real-time information on the Dynamic Red.

 Questions on notice, notices of motion and petitions

 Senators continued to use questions on notice—written questions to ministers on the administration of public policy—as an important accountability mechanism.
-During the year, senators asked 721 questions on notice.
-These are published to an online database and statistical information is published in the Questions on Notice Summary (which also includes response times).
+During the year, senators asked 1747 questions on notice.
+These were published to an online database, and statistical information was published in the Questions on Notice Summary, which also includes response times.

-The office received and processed 4,946 documents for presentation to the Senate during 2013–14, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament and archived them.
-Figure 7 shows the number of documents tabled in the Senate in recent years, and demonstrates that fewer documents are typically presented in an election year.
+The office received and processed 5,297 documents for presentation to the Senate during 2014–15, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament and archived them.
+Figure 7 shows the number of documents tabled in the Senate in recent years.

-The office arranged for some documents from ministers, the Auditor-General and committees to be presented when the Senate was not sitting.
-This procedure is a useful avenue for the timely publication of material of interest to, or required by, the Parliament.
-In 2013–14, 499 documents (or 10 per cent of all documents tabled in the Senate) were presented using this procedure.
+Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting.
+The office administers this procedure, which is a useful avenue for the timely publication of material of interest to, or required by, the Parliament.
+In 2014–15, 552 documents (or 10 per cent of all documents tabled in the Senate) were presented using this procedure.

 Figure 7 Documents tabled in the Senate